 - experience testing electronic equipment

-- work with computers
+- work with computers or communications systems

 - work experience in an electronics production environment.

 Electronics engineers need to have good hand-eye co-ordination and good eyesight (with or without corrective lenses) as they deal with very small electronic components.